skynetapp/Lytepole-Accounts/View Account.md

 - Function **createAccountListDataObjectArr** will create a data object array for data from controller to action.
 - The parameters passed will be account list array.
-- Will create the object array for result of wsdl from action to AccountData.php.
+- Will create the object array for result of wsdl from action to AccountData.php which is included in action.
 - Function **createAccountListDataObject** in AccountData.php will get the values from input array and sets the values for list data object. - Resultreturns the account object data array to controller.

 #### Step 4:

 - Function **createAccountSkillsListInputVO** will take the input data and prepares the input value object from controller to action.
 - The parameters passed will be account list array.
-- This function takes the input data and prepares the input value object for WSDL from action to AccountData.php.
+- This function takes the input data and prepares the input value object for WSDL from action to AccountData.php which is included in action.
 - In AccountData.php, function **createAccountSkillsListInputVO** will create the account skills list input value object.
 - Result returns the skills list data object array to controller.